BKinya/Android-FAQ/README.md

 For instance, If you get stuck coz of a bug, reach out for help.
 There are numerous amazing developers in developer communities willing to help you.
 This is one of the ways to find mentors.

 And Join developer communities.
 To learn, to network.

 Check out:
 - [Android254](https://twitter.com/254androiddevs), [Kotlin Kenya](https://twitter.com/kotlinkenya), [Flutter Kenya](https://twitter.com/KenyaFlutterDev), if you are in Nairobi, Kenya
 - [Droid Pwani](https://twitter.com/DroidPwani_KE), An Android Developer for the Coastal region in Kenya.

 ### Imposter Syndrome
 Imposter syndrome is real.
 It happens to the best of us.
-Remember you still are great.

 Check the following articles to learn more about dealing with imposter syndrome:
 - [What Is Programmer Imposter Syndrome and How Can You Deal With It? | Turing](https://www.turing.com/blog/programmer-imposter-syndrome-tips/)